-The FDA defines a combination product as a product comprising two or more regulated components, examples include a device combined with a drug, a device combined with a biologic, a biologic combined with a drug, and so on.
+The FDA defines a combination product as a product comprising two or more regulated components, examples include a medical device combined with a drug, a medical device combined with a biologic, a biologic combined with a drug, and so on.
 The regulated components can be physically, chemically, or otherwise combined or mixed to produce a single entity, or the components can be combined within mutual packaging during the manufacturing and distribution processes.

 - Identify labs capable of performing relevant preclinical testing